EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/A_Pizza_Metrics.md

 #
 ### 3. How many successful orders were delivered by each runner?
-- `Cancelled orders have pickup_time as NULL` so a COUNT of pickup_time will give us the number of successfull orders
+- `Cancelled orders have pickup_time as NULL` so a COUNT of pickup_time will give us the number of successfull orders.

 ```sql
 SELECT runner_id,